 The pull of a tight psoas muscle can take many forms and changes considerably as the muscle gets tighter.
 We’ll start by looking at what a well aligned psoas muscle can do for the body.

 If the psoas muscle is happy it keeps the lumbar spine in its natural curve and allows the muscles of the spine to lengthen up supporting the whole trunk.
 But lets say that on the left side you have a tight psoas muscle, that leg bone will be pulled up into the hip socket slightly.
 This accounts for the concept of leg length discrepancy.
 We all have one leg shorter than the other and this is almost always the result of your tight psoas muscle.
-In one in a million cases there might actually be a bone size difference, especially in the case of blunt force trauma such as car accidents and such.
-But for the most part our leg length discrepancy is due to a tight psoas muscle,
+In some cases there might actually be a bone size difference, especially in the case of blunt force trauma such as car accidents and such.
+But for the most part our leg length discrepancy is due to a tight psoas muscle.

 The pull of the tight psoas muscle that you can see in the picture above is a fairly classic pattern.
 I know that at any of my workshops I’ll be able to bring numerous people to the front of the room that exhibit this exact pattern.